jshian/Comp3111H-project/readme.md

 1. Move the mouse pointer away from the above tower.
 Verify that the pixels within the tower's range are no longer shaded.
 (Regular Task 1(ii)(c)(a)(a))
 1. Build a few more towers, but this time, try to enclose the starting area with the towers.
 Upon attempting to place the last tower that finishes the enclosure, verify the behaviour of attempting to build a tower in an invalid grid for the following condition:
 	* *The Grid* disconnects the starting position from the end-zone, i.e. a path can no longer be found between the two.
-1. Build even more towers until the *Resource Pool* is lower than the cost of any one tower.
+1. Build even more towers until the *Money* is lower than the cost of any one tower.
 Attempt to build a tower with cost greater than the current *Resource Pool*.
 Verify the behaviour of attempting to build a tower in an invalid grid for the following condition:
-	* The *Resource Pool* is lower than the tower's cost.
+	* The *Money* is lower than the tower's cost.
 1. Also verify:
 	* A dialog box appears which prompts that there is insufficient resources to build the tower.
 (Regular Task 1(ii)(d))
 1. Mouse over any one of the towers previously built, and then left-click on it.
 Verify the following: